Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to cause division or disagreement between people or groups.
-The phrase uses the image of a "wedge" to symbolize division, but it's a figurative expression of causing separation rather than a literal object.
+The idiom uses the image of a "wedge" to symbolize division, but it's a figurative expression of causing separation rather than a literal object.

 Origin: